-Operating expenses for GEO Care increased during 2019 from 2018 primarily due to an increase of \$34.5 million related to new programs activated in December 2018 and increases in census levels at certain of our community-based and reentry centers.
-We also experienced an increase of \$14.4 million related to increases in average client and participant counts under our ISAP and electronic monitoring services.
-These increases were partially offset by decreases of \$25.3 million from contract terminations/closures of underutilized facilities.
+Operating expenses for GEO Care increased by \$50.3 million during 2018 from 2017.
+The increase was primarily due to our acquisition of CEC on April 5, 2017 and program growth at our community-based and reentry centers of \$46.0 million.
+We also experienced net increases of \$13.6 million due to increases in average client and participant counts under our ISAP and electronic monitoring services.
+These increases were partially offset by \$9.3 million of contract terminations/closures of underutilized facilities.